-- Encourage the development of complex forest structure - Encourage stratification of canopy layers.

-- Retain snags, cavity trees, and forest floor woody debris. - Manage forest for the growth of large, healthy oaks, to optimize mast supply. - Except for designated and retained "beech islands," limit growth of beech in mast forest and elsewhere. - Promote the growth of native shrubs. - Do not expand recreational trail network.
+- Encourage the development of complex forest structure. - Encourage stratification of canopy layers. - Retain snags, cavity trees, and forest floor woody debris. - Manage forest for the growth of large, healthy oaks, to optimize mast supply. - Except for designated and retained "beech islands," limit the proliferation of understory beech. - Promote the growth of native shrubs. - Do not expand the recreational trail network.

-Copious highbush blueberry near the marsh edge provides valuable soft mast.
+Highbush blueberry near the marsh edge provides valuable soft mast.